Benefits of Circling

 - Increased sense of purpose and belonging

-- More power and influence in communication
+- More power, influence and clarity in communication

-- Increased ability to accept yet transform how things are
+- transform how things are

-- Increased ability to consciously shape their future
+- consciously shape the future

 Learning more about the way others approach life can lead to different and more successful life choices.
 It cal lead to increased resilience during times of difficulty.